-What is a direct listing?
+What is a Direct Listing?

 Quick Summary Points

-Direct listing vs. Initial Public Offerings (IPO)
+Direct Listing vs. Initial Public Offerings (IPO)

 The second difference is that in a direct listing there are no underwriters.
 Underwriters work for investment banks to help sell stocks of a company that is going public.
 They make large purchases which adds value to companies as those shares are taken off their hands.
-However, the shares are sold at a discount to their true value.
+However, the shares are typically sold at a discount to their true value.

-Lastly, the direct listing process also does not have the “lock-up” period.
-In traditional IPOs, though not required, companies have lock-up periods in which existing shareholders are not allowed to sell shares in the public market.
-This prevents large supply in the market which will decrease the price of the stock.
+Lastly, the direct listing process also does not have the “lock-up” period that applies to IPOs.
+In traditional IPOs, though not always required, companies have lock-up periods in which existing shareholders are not allowed to sell their shares in the public market.
+It prevents an overly large supply in the market that would decrease the price of the stock.

-Benefits and drawbacks of a direct listing
+Benefits and Drawbacks of a Direct Listing

-Since direct listing does not use investment banks to underwrite the stocks, there is some more volatility.
-Firstly, the availability of stocks depends on current employees and investors.
-If on the day of, no employees or investors want to sell their share, then no transaction will occur.
-Secondly, the price is purely dependent on market demand.
+Since direct listing does not use investment banks to underwrite the stocks, there is often more initial volatility.
+The availability of stock depends on current employees and investors.
+If on the day of the listing, no employees or investors want to sell their shares, then no transactions will occur.
+The stock price is purely dependent on market demand.

 Unlike an IPO in which the share price is negotiated beforehand, in a direct listing the price of the stock depends solely on supply and demand.
 This increases volatility, as the range in which the stock is traded is less predictable.